Sgilb-Portfolio/PythonCharmers/README.md

 **Good Driver Incentive Program**

 ## Overview
-**PythonCharmers** is a web application designed to manage a Good Driver Incentive Program.
+**Good Driver Incentive Program** is a web application designed to manage a Good Driver Incentive Program.
 It uses a modern tech stack that combines a Django backend with a React frontend to deliver a smooth and efficient user experience.

 ---